ethanhowell/friendly/README.md

 **Optional Nice-to-have Stories**

+* Messages come in live
 * User can send media messages (images, videos, recordings)
 * User can react to others' messages
 * User can see typing indicators/read receipts
 * User can be admin and remove others from groups
 * User can direct message
-* User scan QR code to join chat
+* User scan QR code to join chat or enter url

 ### 2. Screen Archetypes